 - She is currently on the editorial boards of the journal Cortex and the Journal of the History of the Neurosciences, and was the head of History Section, Editorial Board of Brain and Language from 2000-2004.
-She is a referee for: Brain and Language, Journal of Neurolinguistics, Brain, International Journal of Bilingualism, Bilingualism, Language and Cognition, Cognitive Neuropsychology, Applied Linguistics, Clinical Linguistics and Phonetics, Aphasiology, Journal of Communication Disorders, Journal of the History of Neuroscience, European Journal of Neurology, Neuroreport, Medical Biography, Perceptual and Motor Skills, Journal of Rehabilitation Research and Development, Medical Science Monitor.
+She is a referee for numerous journal and book publications including: Brain and Language, Journal of Neurolinguistics, Brain, International Journal of Bilingualism, Bilingualism, Language and Cognition, Cognitive Neuropsychology, Applied Linguistics, Clinical Linguistics and Phonetics, Aphasiology, Journal of Communication Disorders, Journal of the History of Neuroscience, European Journal of Neurology, Neuroreport, Medical Biography, Perceptual and Motor Skills, Journal of Rehabilitation Research and Development, Medical Science Monitor.

 Selected Research Publications